 Children demonstrate interest and eagerness in learning about their world.

-- Remain sensitive to the child’s temperament and provide support as needed
+- Strategies for interaction (21-36 months): Remain sensitive to the child’s temperament and provide support as needed